sysgears/mochapack/CONTRIBUTING.md

 1. Push to your fork and submit a pull request.

-1. At this point you're waiting on us.
-We'll give you feedback asap.

-**Note:** If you have any problems with a test case don't hesitate to ask us.
-Just submit your PR and we'll find a solution together :)

 ### How to run tests

 1. Make sure you have all dependencies installed